Water polo is played in a swimming pool.

 In Olympic competition a water polo match is played for four quarters.
 Each quarter lasts 8 minutes.

 Water polo was invented during the 1870s at a holiday resort in England.
-Guests straddled wooden barrels in a pool and hit a ball with kayak paddles.
+Guests straddled wooden barrels in a pool and hit a ball with kayak paddles or wooden mallets.
 Later it was played without equipment and players waded (most players couldn't swim) in the water to score a goal.
 In the 1900s pools were larger and deeper, and players had to be able to swim